Conservation laws and quantum error correction: towards a generalised matching decoder: Decoding algorithms

 To obtain a perfect matching, it is important that we perform matching over an even number of defects, such that we obtain an even number of vertices for the input graph.
 In the case of the surface code with boundaries, it may be that we have an odd number of defects associated to the lattice faces $S_f$.
 To deal with this, we introduce a boundary stabilizer

 where we take the product over all of the Pauli-Z type stabilizer generators $S_f$.
 The boundary operator is shown in Fig.~\ref{Fig:SurfaceCode}(f).
 This operator evaluates the parity of defects that have been measured by faces $S_f$.
-In practice, if we have an odd number of defects then we allow for one defect to be matched to a vertex associated to a Pauli-X boundary~\cite{Dennis02}.
+As such, it is not necessary to measure $b$ directly, as it can be inferred from the values of the face operators.
+In practice, this means that if we have an odd number of defects then we allow for one defect to be matched to a vertex associated to a Pauli-X boundary~\cite{Dennis02}.

 Let us formalise this statement.
-We have introduced a boundary operator $b$ to the set of Pauli-Z type face operators $S_f$, such that we have a set of stabilizers $\Sigma$ whose product satisfies
+We have introduced a boundary operator $b$ to the set of Pauli-Z type operators $S_f$, such that we have a set of stabilizers $\Sigma$ whose product satisfies

 It follows that the set of stabilizers $\Sigma $ that contains $b$ together with the grey face operators $S_f$ must detect an even number of defects, such that the product of their eigenvalues gives the outcome $+1$.
 Any other outcome will be inconsistent with the relationship given in Eqn.~(\ref{Eqn:Symmetry}).
 The set $\Sigma$ is an example of a materialised symmetry for the surface code~\cite{Kitaev03}.